 Chandler: You're Monica.
 And I'm in love with Monica...
 So you can balloon up or shrink down, and I will still love you.

-Chandler inviting Charles to the wedding.
-After everything he went through: his parents splitting up, the humiliation of having a cross-dressing father and all his subsequent insecurities, he steps up and essentially lets his dad know everything he suffered turned out ok and he still wants him in his life.
+- Chandler inviting Charles to the wedding.
+After everything he went through: his parents splitting up, the humiliation of having an embarrassing father and all his subsequent insecurities, he steps up and essentially lets his dad know everything he suffered turned out ok and he still wants him in his life.

 Joey: Yeah she wanted me for like a half an hour one night!
 Chandler, she wants you for the rest of her life.
 You’re so lucky!
 Look what I missed out on by not being there!
 Although you know what?
 It could never have worked like you guys did, ‘cause you guys are perfect for each other.
 Y’know, we look at you and-and we see you together and it just…it-it fits.
 Y’know?
 And you just know it’s gonna last forever.